David4bay/SunnySide-Agency/README.md

 ## My process

-I used the mobile first approach, starting from the navigation at the top to the footer making sure to structure html semantically for screen-readers and other devices.
+Started with the mobile first approach, making sure to structure html semantically for screen-readers and other devices.

 ### Built with